wso2-attic/esb-connectors/formstack/formstack-connector/formstack-connector-1.0.0/README.txt

         NOTE : CERT_FILE_NAME is the file name which was extracted from formstack, change it accordingly. (e.g. *.formstack.com)
                CERT_NAME is an arbitrary name for the certificate. (e.g. formstack)

+    v) Compress modified ESB as wso2esb-4.9.0-BETA-SNAPSHOT.zip and copy that zip file in to location "{ESB_CONNECTOR_HOME}/repository/".

  4. Create a formstack trial account and derive the API Token.
    i)    Using the URL "https://www.formstack.com/" create an formstack trial account.